Large orbits, projective Fraisse limits, and the pseudo-arc

 We say that a family $\f$ of topological $L$-structures has {\em the weak amalgamation property}, or {\em the WAP}, if for every $A\in\f$ there is $B\in\f$ and an epimorphism $\phi\colon B\to A$ such that for any $C_1,C_2\in\f$ and any epimorphisms $\phi_1\colon C_1\to B$ and $\phi_2\colon C_2\to B$, there exist $D\in\f$, $\phi_3\colon D\to C_1$, and $\phi_4\colon D\to C_2$ such that $\phi\circ\phi_1\circ \phi_3=\phi\circ\phi_2\circ \phi_4$.

-\begin{theorem} Let $\g$, $\p$, and $\f$ be as above.
-Then $\f$ has the JPP and the WAP if and only if $\aut$ has a comeager conjugacy class. \end{theorem}
+\begin{theorem} Let $\g$, $\p$, $H$, and $\f$ be as above.
+Then $\f$ has the JPP and the WAP if and only if $\aut\acts H$ has a comeager orbit. \end{theorem}

-\begin{proof} The proof that the JPP and the CAP imply $\aut$ has a comeager conjugacy class is the same as in the special case (Proposition \ref{comeager}).
-To show that the JPP and the WAP imply $\aut$ has a comeager conjugacy class we have to make small modifications.
-We take the following definition of $E(\phi,s^A)$:
+\begin{proof} The proof that the JPP and the CAP imply that $\aut\acts H$ has a comeager orbit is the same as in the special case (Proposition \ref{comeager}).
+To show that the JPP and the WAP imply that $\aut\acts H$ has a comeager orbit we have to make small modifications.
+Namely, since we have only WAP and not necessarily CAP, we take the following definition of $E(\phi,s^A)$: